DigiBP/AS25_Gotthard_Panorama_Express/README.md

 ### n8n Workflow Nodes

 The n8n workflow (`My workflow_v4.json`) contains the following key nodes:

+#### In previous n8n implementations v_1 to v_3 the idea was to run the whole logic via n8n.
+This had to be trimmed due to the Camunda & BPMN usage requirements

 - **Webhook Receivers**
   - `Webhook5`: Receives medication checklist initialization requests